-\subsubsection{Estimation via deep neural network}
+\subsection{Estimation via deep neural network}

 In modern statistical applications, often a predictor is estimated via deep neural networks for the ease of implementation and its adequate approximation ability.
 Estimation of non-parametric mean function under various conditions via fully/sparsely connected neural networks and its optimality has recently been explored in several works including but not limited to \cite{kohler2016nonparametric, bauer2019deep, schmidt2020nonparametric, kohler2021rate, fan2022noise, bhattacharya2023deep}.
-In our problem, we may also estimate the prediction interval, i.e. $f_0$ via deep neural networks.
-Consider the two-step UTOPIA, namely, Algorithm \ref{algo:main_algo_twostep}.
-First, we can estimate $m_0$ least-squares.
-We then estimate $f_0$ from \eqref{sample_opt:fix_m} via deep neural networks.
+In our problem, we may also estimate the prediction interval via deep neural networks.
+Consider the two-step UTOPIA, as outlined in Algorithm \ref{algo:main_algo_twostep}.
+We first estimate $m_0$ using the least-squares method.
+Subsequently, we solve the optimization problem described in \eqref{sample_opt:fix_m}, where $\cF$ comprises deep neural networks.
 Setting up the notations, define $\cF$ as the following function class:

-Here $\cF_{\DNN}$ is the collection of all neural networks with at most $L$ number of hidden layers and each layer has at most $N$ neurons.
+Here $\cF_{\DNN}$ is the collection of all fully connected neural networks with at most $L$ number of hidden layers and each layer has at most $N$ neurons.
 We further truncate the output of the neural network at level $B_{\cF}$.
-There are several possible choices of activation functions, i.e. ReLU, leaky-ReLU, sigmoid, tanh etc. The complexity of the underlying neural networks also depends on the activation function.
-Let $\hat f$ be the solution of \eqref{sample_opt:fix_m}.
+There are several possible choices of activation functions, i.e. ReLU, leaky-ReLU, sigmoid, tanh, etc. Here we consider piecewise linear activation functions.

 By \cite{bartlett2019nearly} (Theorem 8), $\cF_{\mathrm{DNN}}(d, N, L, 1)$ with piecewise linear activation functions (e.g. ReLU or leaky-ReLU) is a VC class whose VC dimension is of the order $WL\log{W}$, where $W$ is the total number of parameters of the neural network and $L$ is the total number of hidden layers.
-As an example, if we use fully connected neural networks, then $W \sim dN + N^2L$ and consequently VC dimension is $\sim N^2L^2 \log{NL}$ (if $d$ is much smaller than $NL$).
-Thus, we do not need to extend the estimated prediction interval by $\delta$, i.e. we consider the prediction interval given by \eqref{eq:PI_hat}.
-Theoerem \ref{thm:two_step} yields the following Corollary of whose proof is deferred to Appendix:
+For fully connected neural networks, we then have $W \sim dN + N^2L$, and consequently VC dimension is $\sim N^2L^2 \log{NL}$ (if $d$ is of order $NL$).
+Thus, we do not need to extend the estimated prediction interval by $\delta$, i.e. we consider the prediction interval of the form $[\hat m(x) \pm \hat \lambda(\alpha)\sqrt{\hat f_\pre(x)}]$.
+Theorem \ref{thm:two_step} yields the following Corollary of whose proof is deferred to the Appendix: